OSGeo/PROJ/docs/source/operations/operations_computation.rst

 This is implemented by the ``createOperationsDerivedTo`` method

-For the symetric case, source CRS to a derived CRS, the above algorithm is applied by switching the source and target CRS, and then inverting the resulting operation(s).
+For the symmetric case, source CRS to a derived CRS, the above algorithm is applied by switching the source and target CRS, and then inverting the resulting operation(s).
 This is mostly a matter of avoiding to write very similar code twice.
 This logic is also applied to all below cases when considering the transformation between 2 different